 UIC sits among many culturally rich neighborhoods, such as Greektown, South Loop, West Loop, Pilsen, Little Italy and Chinatown.
-University Village is a recently revamped community that’s trendy, student-oriented and only a few blocks from campus.
+University Village is a trendy, student-oriented neighborhood that is only a few blocks from campus.
 On the CTA bus and “L,” most neighborhoods are just a few minutes away from UIC.

 The Commuter Student Resource Center makes your day as a commuter student run more smoothly.
 The center provides a comfortable and friendly environment in Student Center East where commuters can go to relax between classes or to study.
 It has a lounge space, study spaces, kitchen, lockers, showers, a multipurpose room and lactation rooms.
 The staff can also provide information to commuter students on housing and transportation resources.